LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 Note: This example is simple and **very insecure** as described at the start of this file.
 See examples/02quickauth for a much more practical example of how to use this load balancer.

+TODO: I suggest a general structure: about the example -> how, why, what (nonseparate) -> in the next example (preview the next example to hint at how the present concepts will be built on).
+Also, some diagrams would be cool.